StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 Example:

-Suppose the original table is a Primary Key table, where the sort key is coupled with the primary key `dt, order_id`.
+Suppose the original table is a Primary Key table where the sort key is coupled with the primary key `dt, order_id`.

 ```SQL
 create table orders (